sslab-gatech/oss-crs/bug_fixing/docs/rts-output-standard.md

 The oss_patch parser will:
 1. Look for `[RTS] Total:`, `[RTS] Selected:`, `[RTS] Excluded:` lines
-2. If found, use these counts instead of test runner's native counts
+2. If found, use `[RTS] Selected` as the RTS test count
-3. For baseline runs (no RTS), use `[RTS] Total` if present, otherwise use native counts
+3. For baseline comparison, the summary generator extracts `[RTS] Total` from RTS logs and uses it as the baseline count (since baseline cannot trace and doesn't have this info)

+This ensures accurate comparison even when baseline runs report ctest executables (52) while RTS runs report gtest cases (6233 selected out of 13037 total).